 The department provides a comprehensive diagnostic service to patients from Nottinghamshire, Lincolnshire and South Derbyshire Health Communities (catchment population approximately 2.2 million).
 Some referrals are received from North Leicestershire, North Derbyshire and other locations.

 The diagnostic service detects both constitutional and acquired chromosome aberrations.
 The service will provide an interpretation of the clinical significance of their findings including an assessment of the implications for other family members.
 The service will also offer advice to professionals from other clinical disciplines as to the availability and appropriateness of cytogenetic testing.
+Please refer to the National Test Directory for genomic tests funded by the NHS.

 Please contact the department for advice on the appropriateness and availability of tests, clinical indications, and relevant sample requirements.
 The laboratory can also be contacted for advice on the results and interpretation of individual cases, as well as test limitations and acceptance criteria.
 We also welcome your feedback including any compliments and complaints.